Mixed anomalies of chiral algebras compactified to smooth quasi-projective surfaces: Introduction

-In this paper we follow the approach of Malikov-Schechtman-Vaintrob\cite{MSV} and study the case of del Pezzo surfaces which are rational surfaces obtained from $\mathbb{CP}^2$ by blowing up a certain number of points.
-We study the cases of one-point, two-point, and three-point blowups of $\mathbb{CP}^2$ and show that the anomaly on these surfaces is in fact proportional to the first Pontrjagin class.
-We consider this is a substantial evidence in favor of the suggestion by Witten and Nekrasov.
-In chapter 2 of this these we start with the general theory of $\beta,\gamma$ system (conformal dimensions of $\gamma,\beta$ are 0 and 1, respectively) where $\gamma$ field is identified as the local coordinate of the manifold and $\beta$ field is identified an 1-form.
-Following [Malikov-Schechtman-Vaintrob] and Nekrasov we discuss the transformation laws of $\gamma,\beta$ system under coordinate change so that their OPE is preserved.
-Then in chapter 3 we discuss the case of $\mathbb{CP}^2$ as the target manifold and reproduce the result of Witten.
-In chapter 4 we consider the case of del Pezzo surface which is an 1,2,3-point blow up of $\mathbb{CP}^2$, which has the vanishing Pontrjagin anomaly in the 1 point case.
-We compute the obstruction for these cases and find that they are proportional to the first Pontrjagin class of the manifolds.
-Computations are somewhat lengthy but straightforward.
-Non-trivial aspect of the computation is the change in the convention of the normal ordering when one goes to a different coordinate patch and we have to make a careful analysis.
-In chapter 5 we present some discussions and conclusions.
-In Appendix A we explain the historical background of Wess-Zumino-Witten theory.
-This theory is used in the ansatz of Nekrasov(\ref{NekrasovAnsatz}) as the 1-form $B$.
-In Appendix B we include some brief illustrations of the toric diagrams and blowups.
+In this paper, I simplify the computational approach of Malikov-Schechtman-Vaintrob (see \cite{MSV}) and study the case of del Pezzo surfaces which are rational surfaces obtained from $\mathbb{CP}^2$ by blowing up a certain number of each points by co-dimension $1$ submanifold(s) (divisor(s)).
+I study the cases of one-point, two-point, and three-point blowups of $\mathbb{CP}^2$ and show that the anomaly on these surfaces is in fact proportional to the first Pontryagin class (or rather; the second Chern character).
+I consider this is a substantial simplification of the computation by Witten and Nekrasov by $\beta \gamma$ ghosts, in terms of cotangent bundles, equivalent to the topological half-twist of supersymmetry algebras.
+In section $2$ of this paper I start from the general theory of $\beta, \gamma$ system (conformal dimensions of $\gamma, \beta$ are $0$ and $1$, respectively) where $\gamma$ field is identified as the local coordinate of the manifold and $\beta$ field is identified as an $1$-form.
+Following Malikov-Schechtman-Vaintrob(see \cite{MSV}) and Nekrasov\cite{N}, I discuss the transformation laws of $\gamma,\beta$ system under coordinate change so that their OPE (Operator-Product-Expansion) is preserved.
+I will introduce the anomaly (holomorphic closed) $2$-form of Nekrasov\cite{N} in order to simplify the computation of OPE.
+Then in section $3$, I discuss the case of $\mathbb{CP}^2$ as the target manifold and reproduce the result of Witten.
+In section $4$, I consider the case of del Pezzo surfaces (not including Hirzebruch surfaces or Enriques surfaces) from the $1, 2, 3$-point blowup of $\mathbb{CP}^2$ and no Pontryagin anomaly occurs in the $1$ point blow-up.
+I computed the obstruction for these cases and find that they are proportional to the first Pontryagin class (or, the second Chern character) of the manifolds.
+Computations become simplified after the topological halt-twist.
+The non-trivial aspects of computation are changes of the convention for normal ordering when one goes to a different coordinate patch and one has to make a careful analysis.
+In section $5$, I present some discussions and conclusions.